Verstappen beats Hamilton in dramatic Emilia-Romagna GP - WHIZ News

 The safety car first appeared while Nicholas Latifi’s Williams was recovered after a crash on the second lap following contact with Nikita Mazepin.

-In the other Red Bull, Verstappen nearly crashed and ruined his race during the restart after the red flag but recovered and gradually pulled away from the field out front.

-Behind him Hamilton was picking off his rivals and eventually got past Norris to take second place with three laps to go.
+Hamilton was eighth after the restart but began picking off his rivals.
+He was up to fifth by lap 43, fourth by lap 50 and third — with Norris in his sights — by lap 55.
+And he got past his compatriot to take second place with three laps to go.

-Norris finished third, adding to his only podium finish for another third-place finish at the season-opener in Austria last year.
+“Really awesome to get back to second and a good battle with Lando,” Hamilton said.
+“I definitely didn’t know that I would be here when I was facing that barrier.”

 Next up in the 23-race calendar is the Portuguese GP on May 2.